-The grant is 67% (two thirds) of eligible costs with a maximum grant amount of €5,000.
+The grant is 67% (two thirds) of eligible costs with a maximum grant amount of \in 5,000.
 The building owner will cover the remainder of the cost.
 The grant will support the following:

-- Conservation report of the vacant traditional farmhouse (as per provided template). - Site survey and drawn measured survey of existing building to include mapping location of existing services.
+- Conservation report of the vacant traditional house (as per provided template). - Site survey and drawn measured survey of existing building to include mapping location of existing services. - Sketch plan outlining reuse proposal for building (to include mapping location of proposed services required).
+Important: Professional fees towards this element of the grant is capped at €615 (incl.
+VAT).
+The grant does not cover costs associated with the detailed design and specification of new-build extensions.
+Reuse proposals should build on the character and integrity of the original building, in particular taking into account the building layout and survival of historic features.
+Where future extensions are being considered, they should be sympathetic, to the scale, form and traditional character of the existing historic buildings.

-- Sketch plan outlining reuse proposal for building (to include mapping location of proposed services required).
-Important: This element of the grant is capped at €500.
-The grant does not cover costs associated with the detailed design and specification of new-build additions.
-Any reuse proposal should respect the character and integrity of the original building, in particular taking into account the building layout and survival of historic features.
-Where future extensions are being considered, they should be sympathetic, to the scale, form and traditional character of the existing historic buildings. - Pre-works energy analysis: Costs associated with energy-modelling, where considered appropriate, will also be considered.
+- Pre-works energy analysis: Costs associated with energy-modelling, where considered appropriate, will also be considered.
 The specification of certain complex retrofit measures should be supported and informed by the results of analysis.
-The costs related to pre-works analysis which will inform the energy retrofit approach and reduce the risk of condensation damage post-installation include: - Interstitial condensation risk analysis in accordance with I.S.
+The type of pre-works analysis which will inform the energy retrofit approach include modelling and in situ investigation to reduce the risk of condensation damage post-installation include: - Interstitial condensation risk analysis in accordance with I.S.
 EN ISO 13788:2012, hygrothermal analysis in accordance with I.S.
 EN ISO 15026:2007 and thermal modelling in accordance with I.S.
 EN 10211 & BR497

-Note any pre-works energy analysis report should be guided by the Department's publication Improving Energy Efficiency in Traditional Buildings (2023), in particular, pages 53-54, outlining the 'Recommended Procedure for Developing a Retrofit Plan', as well as the following sections: 2.2 'Performance Assessment Methods'; 2.2.1 Thermography; 2.2.7 Calculating and Measuring U-values (various I.S.
+Note any pre-works energy analysis report should be guided by the Department's publication Improving Energy Efficiency in Traditional Buildings (2023), in particular, pages 53-54, outlining the 'Recommended Procedure for Developing a Retrofit Plan', as well as sections: 2.2 'Performance Assessment Methods'; 2.2.1 Thermography; 2.2.7 Calculating and Measuring U-values (various I.S.
 EN standards referenced).